 ~~~~~~WELCOME TO TOKYO CHILL~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As technological innovations and courageous new ideas bring similar people and formerly-distant societies together, a global mentality emerges to supplant traditional culturally-specific methods of engaging with the external world.
+As technological innovations and new ideas bring similar people and formerly-distant societies together, a global mentality emerges to supplant traditional culturally-specific methods of engaging with the world.
 Although these developments offer extensive benefits for humanity, globalisation is also responsible for the proliferation of a homogeneous mass-culture that threatens to displace deep-rooted and organic artistic practices in many societies.

-Featuring Tokyo-based artists, electronic musicians of Asian heritage working in the West and Western producers inspired by the artistic culture of Japan, Tokyo Chill demonstrates the abundance of subgenres existing within Asian electronic, the effect of traditional Japanese aesthetic principles on expatriate artists, and the influence that experimental Japanese music is having on the electronic musicians of Europe and America.
+Featuring Tokyo-based artists, electronic musicians of Asian heritage working in the West and Western producers inspired by the artistic culture of Japan, Tokyo Chill demonstrates the abundance of subgenres existing within Asian electronic, the effect of traditional Japanese aesthetic principles on expatriate artists, and the influence that experimental Japanese music is having on the electronic music scenes of Europe and America.

 Live every second Friday 1300-1400 EST, 1800-1900 GMT, 0200-0300 JST.

 16/02/2016 // Tokyo Glasgow: Kami-O

 I first met Kami-O around the time he asked me to play his monthly night, Lightworks.
 Inspired by his use of PS1 game playthroughs as club visuals and his unique musical style combining Japanese aesthetics with a hip-hop sensibility, I knew he'd be a great fit for this series showing the effects of Japanese culture on the music of Glasgow.